yihuai-gao/teleop-utils/README.md

 ## Important Notes

-- You can run the server and client in different python environments, but please make sure the numpy versions are compatible between the server and client when using `pickle.dumps` (otherwise you may get some `numpy` errors, such as `No module named numpy._core`)
+- You can run the server and client in different python environments, but please make sure the numpy versions are compatible between the server and client when using `pickle.dumps` (otherwise you may get some `numpy` errors, such as `No module named numpy._core`).
+This should be fixed in the robotmq package, but just in case there's still something wrong.
 - The keyboard server will only listen to the keyboard events in the terminal where it is running.